isis/ADK-Module/documentation/index.md

 Note : Android emulator does not support ADK because of its mechanism.
 It is necessary for the developer to use *REAL* Android device that supports ADK.

-+Arduino : must support ADK (available to connect as USB host).
++	Arduino : must support ADK (available to connect as USB host).

 The list of ADK compatible boards by Google is here :
 [Android Open Accessory Development Kit](http://developer.android.com/guide/topics/usb/adk.html)